 The alcohol in the Algarve is also hugely popular with British tourists.
 Here, it’s likely you’ll pay half of what you’d expect for a pint of beer in the UK.
 It’s no wonder so many people travel here on party holidays!

 Despite the intensive sunshine, the Algarve is actually pretty mild for the Med!
 Do take a look at the temperatures before you travel.

-Do you have any interesting or fun facts about the Algarve that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about the Algarve?
+Share them in the comments below!